msherburne/Shruby/README.md

 - create_buffers: creates a buffer around a point.
 - create_cones: creates triangle like cones that show a range and direction of a point.
+- create_rings: creates rings based on a buffer around a point

 ### Installation